DanielFMcKay/Weather-Dashboard/README.md

 * Duplicate entries will also not append a button, but will still call that location's data.

 * Additionally, the button persists in local storage, so it reloads when the page does.
+Only the 30 most recently called searches are displayed however, starting with the one at the end of the array.
+I felt this was a practical upper limit for now.

 * The selected location's current weather conditions, wind-chill, humidity, and local time are also displayed.